PurdueCAM2Project/HELPSweb/source/join.rst

 What are the differences between a list and an associate array?
 When
-would you use one or the other?
+do you use one or the other?

-How would you implement an associative array?
+How do you implement an associative array?